Infineon/mtb-example-psoc4-capsense-csx-button-tuning/README.md

  1.0.0   | New code example
  2.0.0   | Major update to support ModusToolbox&trade; software v2.2, added support for new kits<br /> This version is not backward compatible with ModusToolbox&trade; software v2.1
  3.0.0   | Major update to support ModusToolbox&trade; software v2.4 and updated to use CAPSENSE&trade; MW 3.X <br /> Added support for CY8CKIT-045S kit <br /> This version is not backward compatible with ModusToolbox&trade; software v2.3
- 4.0.0   | Major update to support ModusToolbox&trade; v3.0.
-This version is not backward compatible with previous versions of ModusToolbox&trade;.
+ 4.0.0   | Major update to support ModusToolbox&trade; v3.0 This version is not backward compatible with previous versions of ModusToolbox&trade;
+ 4.1.0   | Update to support ModusToolbox&trade; v3.1 and CAPSENSE&trade; middleware v4.X
 <br />

 ---------------------------------------------------------